Judiciary of Pennsylvania: Philadelphia Municipal Court

-The only county that does not have a magisterial district court is Philadelphia County, which has the Philadelphia Municipal Court instead.
+Philadelphia County has Philadelphia Municipal Court instead of magisterial district courts.
 These courts hear similar matters to the magisterial district courts, but the jurisdictional limit is $12,000.
 The Philadelphia Municipal Court has jurisdiction over all traffic offenses, misdemeanors, and preliminary hearings for felonies.

 Administration

 The Supreme Court justice with the longest continuous service on the court automatically becomes Chief Justice.

 A president judge and a court administrator serve in each of the 60 judicial districts.
 In districts with seven or fewer judges, the president judge with the longest continuous service holds this position.
 In districts with eight or more judges, the president judge is elected to a five-year term by the court.

-The official reporter for the Supreme Court is the Pennsylvania State Reports since 1845.
+The official reporter for the Pennsylvania Supreme Court is the Pennsylvania State Reports since 1845.
 There are no official reporters for either the Superior Court or the Commonwealth Court, but the Pennsylvania Reporter (a Pennsylvania-specific version of the Atlantic Reporter) is an unofficial reporter.
 There is no official reporting of decisions of trial courts, but county court (courts of common pleas) opinions are selectively published in the Pennsylvania District and County Reports.
 Many counties also publish their own reporters which contain select trial court opinions for that county.
 Estate and trusts trial cases are published in the Fiduciary Reporter, and local government cases (both trial and appellate) are published in Chrostwaite's Pennsylvania Municipal Law Reporter.
 The Administrative Office of Pennsylvania Courts also posts opinions from the Supreme Court (from November 1996), Superior Court (from December 1997), and Commonwealth Court (from January 1997) on its website.
-Superior Court opinions were published in the Pennsylvania Superior Court Reports from 1895–1997, and Commonwealth Court opinions were published in the Pennsylvania Commonwealth Court Reports from 1970–1995.
+Superior Court opinions were published in the Pennsylvania Superior Court Reports from 1895 to 1997, and Commonwealth Court opinions were published in the Pennsylvania Commonwealth Court Reports from 1970 to 1995.